Noxwizard/dnscrypt-winclient/README.md

 About
 =====
 The purpose of this application is to allow the user to have a better experience controlling the DNSCrypt Proxy on Windows.
 It was primarily created because the proxy cannot run in the background yet, so I needed a way to minimize it out of sight.
-It is targeted at .NET 2.0 to reach a wider audience, and is built on Visual Studio 2010.
+It is targeted at .NET 2.0 to reach a wider audience, is built on Visual Studio 2010, and is released under the MIT license.

 Running
 =======